Jan-Ledesma/Universal-Color-Translator/README.md

 🚀 Run Locally

-1. Open cmd and navigate to the directory where you saved the color-app.
+1. Open cmd and navigate to the directory where you saved the Universal-Color-Translator.
 2. Run the command - `npm install` - to install dependencies. 📦
 3. After installation, run - `npm run dev` - to run the application locally. 🏠